AndromedaIsComingg/DevOps-Projects-Darey.io/Project 9/README.md

 - Access to the terminal
 - A user account with sudo privileges
 - Basic Unix command knowledge
-- A Laptop and PC to serve as a client
+- A Laptop or PC to serve as a client
 - AWS EC2 instance running a Linux OS to serve as a Web server
 - AWS EC2 instance running a Linux OS to serve as database (DB) server